Yi-zhao-Chen/Yi-zhao-Chen.github.io/_posts/2025-07-11-Bourgain's-Trick-From-Boundedness-to-Existence.md

 ---
 layout: post
-title: Bourgain's Trick-From Boundedness to Existence
+title: Bourgain's Trick-From Boundedness to Existence(In Chinese)
 date: 2025-07-11 23:02:33
 description: This note records a trick in Bourgain's papers, which uses dual spaces and Hahn-Banach theorem to show existence of certain objects.
 tags: